• Skip to main content

 Group B is composed of several people from Group A and one or two individuals who criticize, discourage, and demoralize you.

-If you find yourself with a Group B inter-circle, than you’ll need to do some relationship nurturing, reshaping, pruning, or uprooting.
+If you find yourself with a Group B inter-circle, then you’ll need to do some relationship nurturing, reshaping, pruning, or uprooting.

 Nurturing means that you look at what actions you could take to create a positive relationship.
 This may involve taking an honest look at whether you have contributed to it being a toxic relationship by any means.

-Reshaping is about is about taking a stand on your boundaries and/or presenting your concerns in writing or in person if the problem is more complex or severe.
+Reshaping is about taking a stand on your boundaries and/or presenting your concerns in writing or in person if the problem is more complex or severe.

 Uprooting is about removing toxic relationships from your life entirely.